MOPAC-DS/mopac-ds.github.io/_team/daniel-hammocks.md

 ---

-Completing a PhD in Applied Data Science; using NLP to identify new emerging methods of perpetration from crime reports.
+Completing a PhD in Applied Data Science on using NLP to identify new emerging methods of criminal perpetration.

 Languages: Python, R, Julia, MATLAB, SQL, (JavaScript/PHP)